Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Result: We proposed problem-centered design recommendations to improve the store’s, and insights into how and when new stores should be deployed.

-Researcher and Designer | 2021
+Sr. Designer | 2021

 Problem: Client wasn’t sure about the value of travel insurance in a Post-Covid traveling world, and what a travel insurance solution from client might look like.